Sexual Harassment, Discrimination, and Related Misconduct

 Title IX is a federal law prohibiting discrimination on the basis of sex, which includes sexual harassment and sexual violence, in education programs and activities.
 Prohibited discrimination occurs when an MUSC student or employee is treated differently based on their sex or gender.

-MUSC is committed to maintaining a safe environment that is supportive of its primary educational mission and free from harassment and discrimination.
+MUSC is committed to maintaining a safe environment that is supportive of its mission and free from harassment and discrimination.
 To this end, MUSC actively engages in prevention and education efforts.
 It also prohibits sexual and gender-based misconduct (a/k/a “Prohibited Conduct”).
 MUSC will respond promptly and equitably to eliminate discrimination and harassment, and will remedy any adverse effects on the MUSC community.